karunakaushik/WOrMS/README.md

-# WOrMS
-## Setup instructions and any additional information
+## Setup instructions and additional information
     Clone the code from github repository (command : git clone gitrepositprylink) Go to the cloned folder wormstask in terminal. (cd WOrMS  then cd wormstask ) npm install